JayeMcC/LaravelTest/README.md

 Prod deployment

--   Wouldn't spin up a DB instance/seed the DB
+-   Would point to a prod instance instead of spinning up a DB instance/seeding the DB
+-   Would implement secure secrets management (probably via pipeline vars or AWS secrets)

 Things out of scope that I did anyway: